Information Persons with Disabilities

 Due to a new law enacted by the Illinois General Assembly, significant changes have been made to the Persons with Disabilities Parking Program, which affect both new applicants and current disability placard and license plate holders and are outlined below.
-The recertification for current disability placard and license plate holders will begin in April 2013.
-Enforcement of the new provisions will begin January 1, 2014.
+The recertification for current disability placard and license plate holders will begin in October 2017.

 Secretary of State facilities are not authorized to issue Persons with Disabilities License Plates or permanent parking placards.
 Disability license plates and permanent placards may only be issued through the Springfield office.
 For more information, please contact:

 501 S. Second St. Rm.
 541

 If you have a qualifying temporary or permanent disability you may be eligible for a disabled parking placard.

 New regulations will no longer allow a person with a disability parking placard to automatically qualify for meter-exempt parking in cities and municipalities.

 Disability parking placards are limited to one per person.
 Placards are only valid until the expiration date indicated on the placard.
 Failure to properly display a parking placard when utilizing a designated disabled parking space may result in a fine.

 The Secretary of State's office issues four types of parking placards: